Orchard reclaimed (a continuation from the previous post)

 The orchard has been happily adopted now as part of the village and provides a venue where all sorts of things take place; while families and individuals can often be seen just enjoying the space in their own way – watching the wildlife, picking apples, or just sitting quietly amongst the trees – a wide range of activities and events have been organised for the community too over the years that involve discovering, playing and learning as well as performances, celebrations and harvesting.

 A pre-school playgroup, Little Apples, meet regularly in almost all weathers – a charming sight on sunny days!
-One year a food-themed schools project for local final year juniors and first year secondary pupils took place with stories, apple gathering and cooking; some youth group sessions one summer gave local youngsters the chance to camp out and learn how to make a fire responsibly and cook over it.
+One year, Local Journeys devised a food-themed schools project for local final year juniors and first year secondary pupils took place with stories, apple gathering and cooking; some youth group sessions one summer gave local youngsters the chance to camp out and learn how to make a fire responsibly and cook over it.

-There have been village picnics on summer afternoons, special evening events for families with fireside picnics, and bat and moth identification, ‘owl prowls’, dawn chorus walks and a herb discovery trail.
+There have been village picnics on summer afternoons; a special evening event for families (another Local Journeys project) with fireside picnics, and bat and moth identification; ‘owl prowls’; dawn chorus walks and a herb discovery trail.
 Theatrical performances over a couple of summers were unusually blessed with lovely weather, and one local couple even held their wedding party there to coincide with the flowering of the apple blossom!

 It’s not always wonderful weather though; a memorial tree-planting event with the local community choir took place there on a very rainy evening in March 2008; theoretically it was cancelled because of the weather but a sizeable crowd turned up anyway and the event is fondly remembered by a number of people in the village.